docb/dbRackModules/README.md

 The 25 provided base terrains can be combined 4 times so each terrain is a "genetic" sequence with length 4 (sums up to 390625 possible terrains but don't worry many of them are similar).
 There are 10 different curves available and each of it has a curve parameter.
+The curves can be moved on terrain via dragging the blue circle or the X/Y Knobs.
+The view of the terrains can be moved by dragging not on the blue circle.

 On the left side you can select the terrains, in v2 simple right-click on the knob and select.
 The polyphonic GATE input is mainly for the display of the curve for each voice and has no